jcubic/leash-cordova/README.md

 it should build the project and deploy it to your phone if you're connected via usb cable and debug via usb is turn on.

-If you modify the servie plugin that's in `./backend` directory you can run:
+If you modify the service plugin that's in `./backend` directory you can run:

 ```
 npm run plugin